-Join David Gassner for an in-depth discussion in this video Experimenting with the Go playground, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Experimenting with the Go playground, part of Learning Go.

 - You can find nearly everything you need…to get started with Go at the Go website at golang.org.…You'll find documentation, code packages,…downloadable binaries, and the Go Playground.…The Go Playground is an in-browser editor that lets you…add and customize Go code, and run it instantly.…The embedded version of the Go Playground on the home page…has a simple Hello World application,…and you can immediately run it, or you can change it,…and run it with your changes.…

 You'll find on this pull down list, there are…some other code samples.…This, for example, is an example of a Fibonacci closure.…You can scroll down and see all the code,…and then run it, and again, you can make…any changes you like.…The full screen version of the Go Playground…is at play.golang.org.…The default Hello World application here…is a little bit different, and once again,…you can run it instantly and see the results…at the bottom of the screen.…